China's 2012 growth target at risk, property curbs hurt

 "I think they are likely to achieve it, but obviously there could be a risk," said Yiping Huang, chief economist for emerging Asia at Barclays Capital in Hong Kong.

-"The bottom-line is that they still want to stabilize growth because this is the year of leadership transition," said Huang, who still expects the economy to grow 8.1 percent in 2012.
+"The bottom-line is that they still want to stabilise growth because this is the year of leadership transition," said Huang, who still expects the economy to grow 8.1 percent in 2012.

 But Shi maintained his bearish outlook that 2012 growth could slow to around 7 percent from last year's 9.2 percent.